Riot in His Veins - Part 1

 “Hey.
 Shut it.”

-The shrieking continued.
+The shrieking continues.

 “Shut up already!”

 “What’s your name?”
-Kavel asked.
+Kavel asks.

 “Your name, dummy.”